-Haroset (sometimes spelled “charoset,” or חרוסת) is a mixture of apples, nuts, and cinnamon for the seder plate on Passover.
-It’s sometimes tart, always sweet, and often chunky; a mix of apples, cinnamon, wine, and nuts–and sometimes dates and other ingredients, too.
+Haroset (sometimes spelled “charoset,” or חרוסת) is a mixture of fruit and nuts for the plate on Passover.
+It’s sometimes tart, always sweet, and often chunky, frequently containing wine and cinnamon.
 Strangely, this sweet symbol helps us to remember the mortar that was used to make the bricks used in the building of Egyptian cities.
-It was back-breaking labor, all done by hand–forklifts were not invented until several centuries later, in 1917.
+It was back-breaking labor, all done by hand.

 Pronounced: SAY-der, Origin: Hebrew, literally “order”; usually used to describe the ceremonial meal and telling of the Passover story on the first two nights of Passover.
 (In Israel, Jews have a seder only on the first night of Passover.)